lucio-cornejo/plyLoadR/README.md

 widget loads such ply files into the final
-HTML, without the need of rerunning the rgl code for such geometries' creation, nor of embedding of such geometries into the markdown file which Pandoc will convert.
+HTML, without the need of rerunning the rgl code for such geometries' creation, nor of embedding such geometries into the markdown file which Pandoc will convert.

 In some cases, such solution has reduced